MUTX Documentation

 Components

-mutx-tui: interactive terminal application; this is the authority processmutx-mcp: MCP server; this is the agent-facing process
+mutx: interactive terminal application; this is the authority processmutx-link: MCP server + CLI; this is the agent-facing process

 In normal use, you run both.